Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 Welcome to Classroom Wars: Sino ang Pinakapabibo?!
 This interactive Python-based game lets you step into the shoes of stereotypical Filipino classroom characters.
 Choose your role, strategize your moves, and battle it out to be crowned the "Pinakapabibo!"

 ## How to Play
+### Method 1
-1. Start the Game: Run the `ClassroomWars.py` file in your Python environment.
+1. Start the Game: Download and run the `ClassroomWars.py` file in your Python environment.
-2. Choose Your Character: Pick from 7 distinct classroom archetypes, each with its skillset.
+2. Choose Your Character: Pick from 6 distinct classroom archetypes, each with its skillset.
 3. Battle Opponents:
      a.
 Use basic attacks or special moves based on your stamina.
      b.
 Outlast your opponents by reducing their health to zero.
 4. Win the Game: Be the last player standing to earn the title of Pinakapabibo!

+### Method 2
+1. Start the Game: Download the folder ClassroomWars
+2. Run the Game: Open game.py in command prompt
+3. Choose Your Character: Pick from 6 distinct classroom archetypes, each with its skillset.
+4. Battle Opponents:
+     a.
+Use basic attacks or special moves based on your stamina.
+     b.
+Outlast your opponents by reducing their health to zero.
+5. Win the Game: Be the last player standing to earn the title of Pinakapabibo!

 ## Controls
 - Input the number corresponding to the action you wish to perform during your turn: